Zshuff03/testing-mf-nx/README.md

 The above was fixed, but now I'm not able to load anything from the remote into the shell's router outlet.

 UPDATE: Got a dynamic remote integrated into a shell app outside of this repo. still not sure what's wrong with the `remote` and `shell` nx-workspaces, but the `dynamic-remote-tester` runs perfectly with the updated angular to `16.1.3` and nx beta version `16.6.0-beta.2`.

+Fixed the above!

+Dynamic remote tester now works on nx version `16.5.3` w/ a mock service using the HTTPClient package provided by angular.